What is that valve on my propane tank?

 First, a description of the basics of how things were and what has changed.
 Then, how it may affect you when you need to get more fuel.

-A safety note for you: Propane tanks of any design must be transported and stored in an upright position so the pressure relief device will function properly.
+Safety Note: Propane tanks of any design must be transported and stored in an upright position so the pressure relief device will function properly.
 Laying the tank on its side in the trunk of your car is a potentially very dangerous situation.

 OPD Valves